khalid-hussain/shaheen/chap16.md

 the camps.
 Once again the Christians had consolidated their position.

-Suddenly, a little away from the battlefield, a fresh group of border mujahideen appeared from the dense trees of a garden.
+Suddenly, a little away from the battlefield, a fresh group of border mujāhidīn appeared from the dense trees of a garden.
 These horsemen, who were around a hundred had torches in their hands and they were headed towards the encampment of Ferdinand's forces instead of the battlefield.
 Most of the reserve troops had already arrived at the battlefield.
 Ferdinand's remaining